mastrojs/mastrojs.github.io/data/reactive/install.md

 ## Using a package manager

-If your project uses Node.js and a bundler, you can add the `mastro` package as a dependency.
+If your project uses Node.js and a bundler, you can add the `@mastrojs/reactive` package as a dependency.
 For example using `npm/npx` and [JSR’s npm compatibility layer](https://jsr.io/docs/with/node):

-    npx jsr add @mastrojs/mastro
+    npx jsr add @mastrojs/reactive

-Or with any of the following package managers:
+Or with any of the following package managers, which support JSR natively:

-    pnpm add jsr:@mastrojs/mastro
+    pnpm add jsr:@mastrojs/reactive
-    yarn add jsr:@mastrojs/mastro
+    yarn add jsr:@mastrojs/reactive
-    deno add jsr:@mastrojs/mastro
+    deno add jsr:@mastrojs/reactive

 Then, for example using the [Astro web framework](https://astro.build/), you can use Reactive Mastro in a `.astro` component like: